Alfresco/alfresco-ng2-components/docs/card-view.component.md

 - **property level** -  *in each property via the editable attribute*

 If you set the global editable parameter to false, no properties can be edited regardless of what is set inside the property.

+See the [Card View Update service](card-view-update.service.md) page for details on how to use the service to respond to clicks and edits in a card view.
+You can use this, for example, to save the edits within your application or to highlight a clicked item.

 ### Defining properties